Postdoctoral Fellow

 Eras Yager

 Eras worked on a project studying flight performance in free-flying wild Eastern Bluebirds, and helped out with numerous other projects in the lab.
-She plans to go to medical school.
+She went on to attend medical school.

 Katya NapHtali